 Solution #4: Give Them Plenty of Exercise!

-Who would have thought that exercising your horse could actually have benefits for hoof care?
+Who would have thought that exercising your horse could actually gradually improve hoof health?

 Actually, consistent exercise can really help keep your horse’s hooves healthy.
 When your horse walks or trots, blood flow to the hooves is increased.
 This circulation leaves them less prone to developing infections.
 It also promotes stronger, faster hoof growth.

-The key thing is not to overdo it – and like I said, be sure to check and pick their hooves afterward, paying attention to any caught stones or possible punctures.
+The key thing is not to overdo it.
+Be sure to check and pick their hooves afterward, paying attention to any caught stones or possible punctures.

 My final hoof care solution is to make sure your horse is getting a healthy diet.

 Getting a lot of fresh green grass would be ideal for hoof care.
-However, that’s just not realistic for a lot of the climates that people live and have horses in.
+However, that’s just not realistic for a lot of the climates in which people live and have horses.

-If you’re worried about your horse’s nutrition, there are a couple of things you can try.
+If you’re worried about your horse’s nutrition, there are a couple of things you can try, including hoof supplements.
 The first I would recommend would be Vitamin E. Green grass is rich in Vitamin E, and if your horse isn’t getting a lot of grass, they may become deficient.

 Hoof Care: You Can Do It!